pstaender/bucketnotes/README.md

   * requires no extra service than the s3 bucket
   * open source

+## Server requirements

+You can host the dist folder (see below how to build) as static files with any webserver.
+Of couse you need also a S3 bucket.

 ## Setup S3 Bucket in AWS

-You can setup a s3 bucket via [aws cloudformation](https://aws.amazon.com/cloudformation/) by uploading the yaml-file below.
+You can setup a S3 bucket via [aws cloudformation](https://aws.amazon.com/cloudformation/) by simply uploading the yaml-file below.

-The example has:
+The example cloudformation-file does:

+  * creates a S3 bucket with
     * versioning enabled
     * permissive CORS settings
     * R+W+D permissions
-  * creates a programmatic user access (api access-token with secret)
+  * creates a programmatic user access (api access-token with secret), the credentials will be shown in the `Outputs` tab.

-Change `BucketName.Default` to your preferred bucket name:
+Change ``mybucketnotes` to your preferred bucket name:

 ```yaml
 Parameters: